Zoetis: 2010s to present

+August 2025, Soros Capital Management bought shares in the company.

 2012: IPO

 Records show that Pfizer officially filed for registration of a Class A stock with the U.S. Securities and Exchange Commission on August 10, 2012.
 Zoetis' IPO on February 1, 2013 sold 86.1 million shares for US$ 2.2 billion.
 Shares sharply rose 19% by the end of the trading day to $35.01 a share, up from $26.
 At the time, it was the largest IPO from a U.S. company since Facebook's $16 billion IPO on May 18, 2012.
 Pfizer retained 414 million Class B shares giving it an 83% controlling stake in the firm.
 Stock investors were attracted to the steep profit margin in proportion to revenue and consumer confidence in potential future growth of the subsidiary.
 The offering's lead underwriters were JPMorgan Chase, Bank of America Merrill Lynch and Morgan Stanley.
 Most of the money raised through the IPO was used to pay off existing Pfizer debt.